 “A decision by Cameroon’s Constitutional Council to reaffirm the protection of Human Rights, and rule on the illegality of shutdowns, would send a historic and powerful signal to other countries of the Central Africa region,” said Julie Owono, Executive Director of Internet San Frontieres.

-Between 2016 and 2017, most countries in the region arbitrarily used internet shutdowns for political reasons.
+Between 2016 and 2017, most countries in the region arbitrarily used internet shutdowns for political reasons and it is predicted the situation would get worse with more authoritarian leadership taking deeper roots.